Doctor Strange 2 Writer Reveals If Wanda Will Return

 More about Doctor Strange 2

-The script is developed by Michael Waldron, known for Rick and Morty and Loki, a Marvel series that was released on Disney+.
+The script was developed by Michael Waldron, known for Rick and Morty and Loki, a Marvel series that was released on Disney+.

 The cast includes Benedict Cumberbatch, Elizabeth Olsen, Chiwetel Ejiofor, Benedict Wong, Xochitl Gomez, Rachel McAdams and Michael Stuhlbarg.